apiai.me Docs

 Batch Processing

 Process multiple images through a single workflow in one request.
 The server queues all items, processes them in parallel, and provides real-time progress via SSE.
-Results are available as a ZIP download for 24 hours.
+Results are available as a ZIP download for 1 hour after completion; multiple downloads are allowed within that window.

 POST /batch